SensehacK/dev-cheatsheet/ios/test/test.md

 3.  make assertions on the objects outputs

 ## Skip Tests

-You can append `skip` to the test_function_name in order for Xcode compiler | runtime service to skip those tests in order to be ranned and not wasted with that resources accordingly.
+You can append `skip` to the test_function_name in order for Xcode compiler | runtime service to skip those tests in order to be ran and not wasted with that resources accordingly.

 Really handy when you're working with `flaky` tests